hashicorp/vault/website/source/docs/vault-enterprise/replication/index.html.md

 ## Architecture

-The core unit of Vault replication is a **cluster**, which is comprised of a collection of Vault nodes (an active and its corresponding HA nodes).
+The core unit of Vault replication is a **cluster**, which is composed of a collection of Vault nodes (an active and its corresponding HA nodes).
 Multiple Vault clusters communicate in a one-to-many near real-time flow.